Mortification in Catholic theology: Mortification in Catholic history

-St. Teresa of Ávila, a Doctor of the Church, undertook severe mortification once it was suggested by friends that her supernatural ecstasies were of diabolical origin.
-She continued until Francis Borgia reassured her.
+Saint Teresa of Ávila, (1515–1582) a Doctor of the Church, undertook severe mortification once it was suggested by friends that her supernatural ecstasies were of diabolical origin.
+She continued until Francis Borgia, a Jesuit, reassured her.
 She believed she was goaded by angels and had a passion to conform her life to the sufferings of Jesus, with a motto associated with her: "Lord, either let me suffer or let me die."

-St. Marguerite Marie Alacoque (22 July 1647 October-17 October 1690), the promoter of the devotion to the Sacred Heart, practised in secret severe corporal mortification after her First Communion at the age of nine, until becoming paralyzed, which confined her to bed for four years.
-Having been cured of her paralysis by the intercession of the Virgin Mary, she changed her name to Marie (French: Mary) and vowed to devote her life to the service of Mary.
+St. Marguerite Marie Alacoque (22 July 1647 October – 17 October 1690), the promoter of the devotion to the Sacred Heart, practised in secret severe corporal mortification after her First Communion at the age of nine, until becoming paralyzed, which confined her to bed for four years.
+She was eventually cured and she attributed it to the intercession of the Virgin Mary.
+Afterwards, in honor of her worshiped heavenly host, she changed her name to Mary and vowed to be devoted lifelong to her.

-St. Junípero Serra (November 24, 1713 – August 28, 1784) was a Franciscan friar who founded the mission chain in Alta California.
-A statue of Fr.
-Junipero Serra rests in Statuary Hall in the U.S. Capitol Building, representing the state of California.
-He was known for his love for mortification, self-denial and absolute trust in God.
+St. Junípero Serra (November 24, 1713 – August 28, 1784), a Franciscan friar who founded the mission chain in Alta California, was known for his love for mortification, self-denial and absolute trust in God.

 A notable saint in the nineteenth century was St. Jean Vianney who converted hundreds of people in laicist France.
-Pope John XXIII said of him: "You cannot begin to speak of St. John Mary Vianney without automatically calling to mind the picture of a priest who was outstanding in a unique way in voluntary affliction of his body; his only motives were the love of God and the desire for the salvation of the souls of his neighbors, and this led him to abstain almost completely from food and from sleep, to carry out the harshest kinds of penances, and to deny himself with great strength of soul...[T]his way of life is particularly successful in bringing many men who have been drawn away by the allurement of error and vice back to the path of good living."
+Pope John XXIII said of him: "You cannot begin to speak of St. John Mary Vianney without automatically calling to mind the picture of a priest who was outstanding in a unique way in voluntary affliction of his body; his only motives were the love of God and the desire for the salvation of the souls of his neighbors, and this led him to abstain almost completely from food and from sleep, to carry out the harshest kinds of penances, and to deny himself with great strength of soul...
+[T]his way of life is particularly successful in bringing many men who have been drawn away by the allurement of error and vice back to the path of good living."